1 Corinthians 9:1

 I do all things for the sake of the gospel, so that I may become a fellow partaker of it.

 (a) I do all things for the sake of the gospel.
 In our busy world it’s easy to be distracted by many things, but Paul had a crystal clear focus.
-His ambition was not to make the best tents or win philosophical debates but to save the lost (1 Cor.
-9:22).
+His ambition was not to make the best tents or win philosophical debates but to save the lost (see previous verse).

-(b) So that I may become a fellow partaker of it.
+(c) So that I may become a fellow partaker of it.
+The key word here, which is excised from some translations, is fellow.
 Paul did not preach to become a partaker of the gospel but a fellow-partaker.
 He did it so that he could share the blessings of the gospel with others.

 1 Corinthians 9:24